 Stone Ground - Stone ground wheels slide much easier than smooth wheels right out of the box.
 Stone ground wheels don't have an initial break-in period like smooth wheels, and offer predictable slides without having to wear down the wheel surface.

-83a - Soft with plenty of grip.
+80a - Soft with plenty of grip.
 You'll be able to smoothly roll over rough surfaces without getting hung-up on cracks or small rocks.
-These wheels are slightly harder than the standard 78a/80a's and have a faster roll speed.
-They transition easily into slides and have a tendency to glide across the surface of the road, making them wear slowly, but generally don't offer as much control as softer wheels.
+These wheels are slightly harder than the standard 78a and are easier to initiate into slides and drifts.
+They offer great slide control and are more durable, but won't slow you down as quickly as 78a wheels.
 Ideal for cruising, carving, freeride, and downhill.
+Also a good filming duro as its a bit faster than some of the softer varieties.

 Urethane skate wheels generally range from 75a-101a, the numbers increase with the hardness of the wheel.